kodecocodes/SC_NaeemShaikh/For Instructor/Alamofire-UploadingFiles/script.md

 Hey what's up everybody, this is Naeem.
 In today's screencast, I'm going to introduce you to a really popular networking library called **Alamofire**.

-**Alamofire** is a Swift-based HTTP networking library for iOS, MacOS, watchOS and tvOS, it is created by **Alamofire Software Foundation**.
+**Alamofire** is a Swift-based HTTP networking library for iOS, macOS, watchOS and tvOS, it is created by **Alamofire Software Foundation**.

 There's a lot to like about **Alamofire**.
 It provides an elegant interface on top of Apple’s Foundation networking stack that simplifies a number of common networking tasks.

-It has all the features you'd expect in a networking library including chainable request/response methods, JSON parameter and response serialization, authentication, and many other features.
+It has all the features you'd expect in a networking library including chainable request/response methods, JSON parameter and response serialization, authentication, and many more.

 Its elegance comes from the fact it was written from the ground up in Swift and does not inherit anything from its Objective-C counterpart, **AFNetworking**.